Horse Riding and Wildlife Conservation

 This part of the programme is not always done on horseback

-Learn to track collared rhino and cheetah using telemetry
+Learn to track collared rhino using telemetry

 Maintain and clean out elephant beds